voorhoede/react-ts-template/readme.md

 `$ npm run create-component {your-component-name} -- --style`

+If you want to create a storybook for your component:

+`$ npm run create-component {your-component-name} -- --storybook`

 All components in the `src/components` folder should be *reusable*.
 Reusable means that they do not depend on global state or have side effects (do server requests for example).